-If you have a large amount of debt, a debt consolidation loan may be the right option for you.
+If you have a large amount of debt and want to reduce debt quickly a debt consolidation loan may be the right option for you.
 When you consolidate debt, you are often able to decrease monthly payments.
 Giving you the opportunity to reallocate that savings to another goal or increase the speed at which you pay off your principal debt.
 A simple debt consolidation calculator can help you calculate debt consolidation options with ease.
 Should you decide to consolidate debt here are a few critical considerations you should keep in mind.

 If your current debt is manageable but you are looking for methods to repay debt quicker, paying more than the minimum payment is definitely a smart practice.
 As mentioned above, increasing your principal payment every month helps you reduce your interest expense on debt while helping you eliminate debt faster.
 This is particularly useful when trying to pay off holiday debt or emergency expenses.
 Keep in mind you should avoid paying more than the minimum payment if paying more will cause you to miss a payment in the near future.
 To avoid this common pitfall try reworking your budget to be able to pay more on debt.
 Some examples of budget reworking include:

-Sign up for an Ebates account and get cashback on online purchases
+- Sign up for an Rakuten account and get cashback on purchases

 The great thing about financial health and literacy is that it is a consummate process.
 It takes time and doesn’t necessarily require you to rush through it.
 Instead, focus on developing habits that help you reduce or eliminate debt.
 Taking a long term approach to debt management will help you avoid dire financial circumstances and improve your overall financial health in the long term.